 Library Student Assistant Scholarship

-UDLAPS has established a scholarship of $750.00 for a University of Delaware Library student assistant who will be attending a graduate library education program.
+UDLAPS has established a scholarship of $1000.00 for a University of Delaware Library, Museums & Press student assistant or graduate assistant who will be attending a graduate library education program or an equivalent program in an allied profession including, but not limited to, museums, publishing, information science, and digital humanities.
 More information about the UDLAPS Student Assistant Scholarship is available at https://library.udel.edu/udlaps/activities/scholarshipinfo/.
 The Application Form in PDF format can be found at https://library.udel.edu/udlaps/udlaps_scholarship-application_2017/.